 Like most cylinder vacuums, the C3 Silence can be a little awkward to use on stairs.
 It has a relatively long hose for reaching up steps though, so it’s easier to use than an upright.
 The C3 is also a compact vacuum which makes it easier to clean stairs.

-With that said, it does a surprisingly good job at cleaning fur on both carpets and hard floors.
+With that said, we think it does an acceptable job at cleaning fur on both carpets and hard floors.
 If your cat or dog is a light shedder, it may still be an option to consider – particularly if your pet is scared of loud vacuums.

 The upholstery nozzle is also effective at removing pet hair.
 It’s not as good as a true turbo tool with a powered brush bar, but it’s a decent alternative.